SPP-09 General Drafting Practices

 Circles (indicating survey pegs or posts) should not be shown at original lot corners unless marks were found at those corners.
 Corners not marked should be shown without a circle.

 CSD files need to supply ‘relativity’ between any severances captured unless real world coordinates are provided.
 This could be achieved by a traverse through cadastral alignments or a single calculated tie.

-- Distances should be shown in metres to the nearest 0.01 metre.
-Distances on SSA Plans only may be shown to the nearest millimetre.
+Distances shall be shown in metres to the nearest 0.01 metre.

-- Angles should be shown to the nearest second.
+Angles shall be shown to the nearest second.

 Regulation 5(1) to (3) of the Transfer of Land (Surveys) Regulations 1995 requires surveyors to include in plans of subdivision, acquisition and amalgamation (this includes amalgamations of Crown land with freehold land) any residue land as a separate lot or lots.
 See plan examples 2, 11 and 53.

 Where a road has an existing lot number and a portion is to be closed, a balance lot must be created showing any existing interests carried forward.
 The heading to include:

 Sub-regulation (5) states that if the boundaries of the residue are extensive the Registrar of Titles, Inspector of Plans and Surveys or an Authorised Land Officer (ALO) may allow the part of the Plan showing the residue to be compiled and the distances, angles or bearings (where applicable) for the boundaries, easements or covenants to be omitted.